skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **memory** *(integer)* - Default: *500*

-  This argument determines how much memory will be allocated in a QM calculation.
+  This argument determines how much memory will be allocated in the QM calculation.
 The unit is MB.

 \

 - **guess** *(string)* - Default: *'hf'*

-  This argument determines initial guess method for (SA-)CASSCF calculations.
+  This argument determines the initial guess method for (SA-)CASSCF calculations.

   + *'hf'*: Initial guess orbitals for (SA-)CASSCF calculations are generated from the HF calculations.
   + *'read'*: Initial guess orbitals are read from the 'mocoef' file which contains the orbitals calculated at the previous time step.